Putting Flat $\Lambda$CDM In The (Redshift) Bin: Observed Data

 First, we identify the best fit values of the cosmological parameters for the full sample, $(H_0, \Omega_{m}) = (69.11, 0.299)$, where it is worth noting that $\Omega_{m} h^2 = 0.1428$, consistent with the prior.
 Next, we repeat the mocking and binning procedure outlined earlier with the new input parameters $(H_0, \Omega_m) = (69.11, 0.299)$.
 Following \cite{Colgain:2022nlb} we impose a low redshift cutoff to remove sources below a given $z$ and isolate high redshift bins.
-In each bin we compare the best fit values from the real data and flat $\Lambda$CDM mocks \textit{in the same bin with the same data quality} in order to establish the probability of recovering \textit{the same or larger} $\Omega_m$ and \textit{the same or smaller} $H_0$ values.
-In the event of saturation of the bound $\Omega_m = 1$, this means that our probabilities are over-estimated, since allowing $\Omega_m > 1$ permits further ordering of the values piled up at $\Omega_m = 1$.
+In each bin we compare the best fit values from the real data and flat $\Lambda$CDM mocks \textit{in the same bin with the same number of data points and same errors} in order to establish the probability of recovering \textit{the same or larger} $\Omega_m$ and \textit{the same or smaller} $H_0$ values.
+In the event of saturation of the bound $\Omega_m = 1$, this means that our probabilities are over-estimated, i. e. too large, since allowing $\Omega_m > 1$ permits further ordering of the values piled up at $\Omega_m = 1$.
 The results are shown in Table \ref{tab:OHD}, where it is clear that $(H_0, \Omega_m)$ best fits are evolving in the real data.
 For easy comparison throughout, we include the best fits for the full sample in tables, but do not assign any probabilities.
 Understandably, the probability of recovering similar values from mocks decreases with redshift up to a point where statistical fluctuations dominate and the probability increases again.
-Fig. \ref{fig:OHDsim} provides visual confirmation that despite the long tails, a bin exists where the real values are unexpected at $\gtrsim 2 \sigma$.
-This points to redshift evolution in the sample, which may be expected given our discussions in the previous section.
+Fig. \ref{fig:OHDsim} provides visual confirmation that despite the long tails, a bin exists where the real values are unexpected at {95\% confidence level ($\gtrsim 2 \sigma$ for a normal distribution \footnote{{As explained in section \ref{sec:mock_data}, none these distributions are expected to be Gaussian.}})}.
+This points to redshift evolution in the sample.